csckcac/platform/products/css/modules/distribution/product/README.txt

 ================================================================================
-                        WSO2 CSS 1.0.1
+                        WSO2 CSS 2.0.0
 ================================================================================

-Welcome to the WSO2 CSS 1.0.1
+Welcome to the WSO2 CSS 2.0.0

-WSO2 CSS is a column-oriented database product based on WSO2 Carbon.
+WSO2 CSS is a column database product based on WSO2 Carbon.

 --------------------------------------------------------------------------------
-(c) Copyright 2011 WSO2 Inc.
+(c) Copyright 2012 WSO2 Inc.